Strong light-matter interaction effects on molecular ensembles

 The molecular ensemble is represented by a set of $N_M = L/a$ two-level systems with transition frequencies sampled from a Gaussian distribution (representing low-frequency fluctuations of the solvent environment around each molecule) with mean $E_M$ and variance $\sigma^2$, so the transition energy for the $i$th molecule is $E_i = E_M +\sigma_i$, where $\braket{\sigma_i}_d = 0$ and $\braket{\sigma_i\sigma_j}_d = \sigma^2 \delta_{ij}$.
-We also include structural disorder to our model by introducing random deviations of the molecular center of mass positions relative to a perfect crystal arrangement with lattice spacing $a$, and by allowing the single-molecule transition dipole moment to deviate weakly from the mean value $\mu_0 > 0$.
+We also include structural disorder in the form of random deviations of the molecular center of mass positions relative to a perfect crystal arrangement with lattice spacing $a$, and by allowing the single-molecule transition dipole moment to deviate weakly from the mean value $\mu_0 > 0$.
 The $i$th molecule position is $x_i = (i-1)a + \Delta x_i$ (mod $N_M a$), where $\Delta x_i = f_i a$, and $f_i$ is sampled from a uniform distribution over $[-f,f] \subset \mathbb{R}$.
-The parameter $f$ controls the maximal $(1+2f)a$ and minimal $(1-2f)a$ intermolecular distances, respectively.
-The magnitude of the transition dipole moment of the $i$th molecule is given by the random variable $\mu_i$, sampled from a normal distribution with mean $\mu_0 > 0$ and variance $\sigma_\mu^2$.
-Structural disorder is typically neglected in numerical treatments of disorder effects on polaritons, but is included here since when $\Omega_R \gg \sigma$, polariton localization at low energies is primarily driven by fluctuations in the molecular position and dipole moments (relative to a perfectly ordered system) \cite{litinskaya_loss_2006, litinskaya_propagation_2008}.
+The parameter $f$ controls the maximal $(1+2f)a$ and minimal $(1-2f)a$ distances between neighboring molecules, respectively.
+The transition dipole moment of the $i$th molecule is given by the random variable $\mu_i$ sampled from a normal distribution with mean $\mu_0 > 0$ and variance $\sigma_\mu^2$.
+Structural disorder is typically neglected in numerical treatments of disorder effects on polaritons, but is included here since when $\Omega_R \gg \sigma$, polariton localization at low energies may be primarily driven by fluctuations in the molecular position and dipole moments (relative to a perfectly ordered system) \cite{litinskaya_loss_2006, litinskaya_propagation_2008}.
+Nevertheless, for the studied model, except for infinitesimal values of $\sigma$ and simultaneous $\sigma_\mu/\mu_0$ close to or greater than 1, energetic disorder plays a more important role, and therefore, we take $\sigma_\mu$ and $f$ to be constant throughout this work.
+A quantitative comparison and discussion of energetic and structural disorder effects on molecular observables is given in the Supplementary Material.

 Assuming $a$ is sufficiently large, the Hamiltonian for the bare molecules is: